Somnia1337/csTimer-Analyzer-web/README.md

 1. Go to [csTimer](https://www.cstimer.net/), click on the "EXPORT" button, then click "Export to file".
 A data file named `cstimer_YYYYMMDD_hhmmss.txt` should be downloaded.
 2. Open [csTimer-Analyzer-web](https://somnia1337.github.io/csTimer-Analyzer-web/), write your analysis options in the textarea, see below for configuration tutorials.
-3. Press the upload button and choose the data file you just downloaded, your browser should begin analyzing automatically and show the report afterwards.
+3. Press the file selection button and choose the data file you just downloaded, your browser should begin analyzing automatically and show the report afterwards.

 ### Analysis Options